By recycling PET bottles, Huntsman is reducing plastic waste and saving energy.

 Huntsman’s proprietary trans-esterification process enables the use of severely distressed PET scrap that otherwise would have been destined for landfills or found its way into our oceans.
 We not only recycle low-quality PET scrap, but then transform it into energy-saving polyurethane insulation – the most effective insulants available in the market, as measured by R-value.

 While any form of PET will suffice, since 2014 Huntsman has used the equivalent of five billion 500ml PET bottles to manufacture 290 million lbs. of TEROL® polyester polyols in Houston, Texas.

 These polyols are a critical ingredient in the production of MDI-based polyurethane insulation products, which provide significant energy savings in residential, commercial and industrial buildings.
 They are a key building block for polyisocyanurate (PIR) boardstock systems and spray polyurethane foam (SPF), as well as pour-in-place applications, such as picnic coolers, entry doors, garage doors, refrigerators and freezers.
 These energy-saving polyurethane insulations benefit society by reducing the costs of heating and cooling homes and commercial buildings and prolonging the shelf life of perishable foods.

 Our TEROL® polyols contain up to 60% recycled waste.

-While all Huntsman’s TEROL® polyols contain recycled content, six of our TEROL® polyols have been certified by Underwriters Laboratories (UL) Environment.
+While all Huntsman’s TEROL® polyols contain recycled content, five of our TEROL® polyols have been certified by Underwriters Laboratories (UL) Environment.
 In 2014, we became the first U.S. polyester polyol manufacturer to receive the designation.
 UL verified Huntsman’s pre-consumer recycled, post-consumer recycled and renewable resource content claims by reviewing our manufacturing practices and raw materials sources.

 We’re rising to meet the plastic waste challenge.